2015 Pakistan tornado

-Severe storm hit areas of Khyber Pakhtunkhwa, Pakistan on the night of April 26, 2015.
-It caused considerable damage in the cities of Peshawar, Nowshera, and Charsadda.
+On the night of 26 April 2015, a severe storm hit areas of Khyber Pakhtunkhwa, Pakistan, causing considerable damage in the cities of Peshawar, Nowshera, and Charsadda.
 The storm featured heavy rains accompanied by hail and high-speed winds of over 120 kilometers per hour (or 75 miles per hour).
 As a result of the storm's damaging effects, 45 people were killed and over 200 were wounded.

 The storm occurred after parts of Pakistan were already partially flooded from prior rainfall in February 2015, up to a meter (or three feet) deep in some places.
 The storm also collapsed many buildings’ walls and roofs, took down many electricity poles, and killed livestock and damaged many crops in rural Peshawar and Charsadda (including wheat crops and orchards).

 Aftermath

 After the storm, many people remained injured or without drinkable water, food, and shelter.
 The Khyber Pakhtunkhwa government organized and sent members of the Provincial Disaster Management Authority (PMDA) and the military to aid with rescue and recovery efforts in the areas affected.

 Subsequent wind, rain and hail in the aftermath of the cyclone disrupted the power supply and telecommunication services in the region.
 The storm was informally dubbed a “mini-cyclone” in the press.
 Later analysis by the Pakistan Meteorological Department determined that the event was a tornado.

 Heavy weather on the next day forced the Pakistani military to cancel two flights to Nepal taking supplies to survivors of the earthquake on the previous day.